gyrdym/ml_algo/README.md

 - `learningRateType` - a strategy for learning rate update.
 In our case the learning rate will decrease after every iteration
 - `batchSize` - size of data (in rows) that will be used per each iteration.
-As we have a really small dataset we may use full-batch gradient ascent, that's why we used `trainSamples.rows.length` here - the total amount of data.
+As we have a really small dataset we may use full-batch gradient ascent, that's why we used `samples.rows.length` here - the total amount of data.
 - `probabilityThreshold` - lower bound for positive label probability

 If we want to evaluate the learning process more thoroughly, we may pass `collectLearningData` argument to the classifier